opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-json-jsonb-functions-and-operators.md

 - json_keys(json_doc[, path])

-  Description: Returns the key in the top-level value of a JSON object as a JSON array, or returns the top-level key in the selected path if a path parameter is given.
+  Description: Returns the key in the top-level value of a JSON object as a JSON array.
+If a path parameter is given, the top-level key of the JSON object indicated by the path is returned.

-  Return type: text
+  Return type: json

   Example: